-- > Staff, volunteers and students are not permitted to carry personal mobile phones or cameras on their person during the session. - Phones must be stored in the designated box on the desk or in bags whilst children are at preschool. - Photos of the children are taken by the preschool following parental consent; these are only to be taken on the preschools cameras / memory cards and will only be stored on the computers located within Bunnies or the setting's password protected lap top.
+- Staff, volunteers and students are not permitted to carry personal mobile phones or cameras on their person during the session.
+(The only phones permitted for use in the setting (unless in an emergency - see photography policy) are the group phone 07754 305 185 and the leaders phone, number ending in 243). - All other phones must be stored in bags, or in the kitchen. - Photos of the children are taken by the preschool following parental consent; these are only to be taken on the preschools cameras / memory cards and will only be stored on the computers located within Bunnies or the setting's password protected lap top.
 See registration forms for our parent consent statement with regards to photography in the preschool.